notaustens/wimWizard/README.md

 DISM /Image:"C:\mount\" /Cleanup-Image /StartComponentCleanup /ResetBase
 ```

-2. Once the previous command executes successfully, enter the following string in the command prompt to commit all of the changes that were made in the previous steps and unmount the Windows image file:
+2. Next, enter the following string in the command prompt to commit all of the changes that were made in the previous steps and unmount the Windows image file:

 ```
 DISM /Unmount-Image /MountDir:"C:\mount\" /Commit